 Remittance from Bangladesh to the U.S.

 The United States has become a remittance hotspot for Bangladeshis in recent years.
-In 2020, the U.S. overtook the UAE as the second biggest country of remittance for Bangladeshis.
+The U.S. overtook the UAE as the second biggest country of remittance for Bangladeshis.
 This is testament to both the growing communities of Bangladeshi-American communities across the U.S. and the ease with which you can now send money back and forth from the U.S. online.

 Moreover, as a result of the strength of the U.S. dollar compared to the Bangladeshi Taka the money sent home is able to go further and provide greater support.